Saravale: Climate

 Due to its position, Saravale is in the conditions of the temperate continental climate of transition with the predominance of maritime and continental air masses of eastern origin, to which are added the warm air masses that cross the Mediterranean and some polar air masses.
 The western circulation persists both in the cold period and in the warm period of the year and is characterized by mild winters with liquid precipitation.
-The polar circulation is determined by cyclones in the North Atlantic and is characterized by decreases in temperature, increased cloudiness and precipitation in the form of showers, and in winter the snow is accompanied by wind intensifications.
-The tropical circulation determines mild winters and significant amounts of precipitation, and in summer an unstable weather with showers and electric discharges.
+The polar circulation is determined by cyclones in the North Atlantic and is characterized by decreases in temperature, increased cloudiness and precipitation in the form of showers, and in winter the snow is accompanied by wind gusts.
+The tropical circulation determines mild winters and significant amounts of precipitation, and in summer unstable weather with showers and lightning.

 Flora

 Human activities have produced major changes in the physiognomy of the vegetation by expanding agricultural land and reducing natural vegetation.
 In the Aranca meadow there is a lacustrine vegetation formed by bulrush, club-rush, sedge, reed, etc. Meadow pastures are valuable, comprising many fodder species, such as meadow foxtail, meadow grass, ryegrass, white clover, alsike clover and others.
 The tree vegetation, mostly planted by man, consists, among others, of black locust, mulberry and Sophora japonica, which before 1970–1975 was cultivated along the streets and in people's backyards.
 Other common species include horse chestnut, poplar, willow and, quite rarely, Norway maple, ash and oak.
 As fruit trees, plums, apples, pears, apricots, cherries and sour cherries are spread in the gardens of the locals.